 The Chameleon is a resistance-type sensor that is calibrated to give the soil water tension or suction.
 It is different from a 'Gypsum Block' sensor.
-The Gypsum Block is not sensitive in the 'wetter part' of the soil moisture range (colours blue and green on the Chameleon).
+The Gypsum Block is not sensitive in the 'wetter part' of the soil moisture range (colours blue and green on the Chameleon) and therefore not suitable for monitoring most irrigated crops.
 The Chameleon sensor is comprised of an inner core of highly absorbent material that releases a lot of water in the 10 to 50 kPa suction range.
-This is coated with gypsum to provide buffering of electrical conductivity.
+This material effectively amplifies the soil water signal, so we get high resolution in the part of the soil moisture range most critical for irrigators.
+This inner core is coated with gypsum to provide buffering of electrical conductivity.
 The resistance reading is also corrected for changes in soil temperature.

-The expected lifespan of this sensor in the ground is 2 to 5 years, with the shorter time occurring in acidic or salty soils.
-We are regularly modifying the design to increase accuracy.
-We do dig up and retest sensors, but this version of the sensor is just 18 months old (and the calibrations have not shifted).
+The expected lifespan of this sensor in the ground is 2 to 4 years, with the shorter time occurring in very wet, acidic or salty soils.
+The more recent designs are more durable for those who need to dig up and move sensors to other sites.
+As part of our research, we are modifying the design to increase accuracy and longevity.

 If you buy Chameleon equipment from our online shop https://viashop.csiro.au/ you will be issued account details and a farm will be created for you within a few days of completing payment.

 If you are using Chameleon equipment supplied via an ACIAR funded project then you should have been issued account details.

 If you have not received your account details then please contact us via the https://via.farm/contact-us/ page.